 - There’s a tendency to over apply chemicals and penetration of Chlorine Bleach into the backing and sub-floor can cause damage.
 Even if the face fibre is polypropylene which is chlorine tolerant downward migration of the liquid bleach can cause problems

-- Bleaches can damage the fibre and strip colour from other, non-polypropylene carpet in your home, for example, when chlorine bleach is tracked onto other fibres.
+- Bleaches can damage the fibre and strip colour from other, non-polypropylene carpet in your home.
+For example, when chlorine bleach is tracked onto other fibres colour damage can ocur.
 Did you know that wool fibres immersed in Chlorine Bleach will dissolve?

 - Bleach is a potential hazard, especially to children and pets.
 This is because Chlorine Bleach may dry out but remains active when put back into solution with water, Unless Chlorine Bleach is neutralised, (do you know how to neutralise Chlorine Bleach?), it can be a potential hazard.
 If your pet comes into the home with wet feet and walks over, or sits, on the area that has been treated with chlorine bleach they could potentially suffer chemical burns.
 Babies crawl over, and children play on the carpet, why would you put them at risk?